cornell-ece4750/ece4750-sec11-sys/docs/index.md

  - Evaluating a C Microbenchmark
  - An Accumulate C Microbenchmark

-This discussion section serves to introduce students to the basic build system we will be using to compile and cross-compile programs to run on the single- and multi-core processors we will be building in Lab 4.
+This discussion section serves to introduce students to the process we will be using to compile, cross-compile, test, and evaluate C programs running on the single- and multi-core processors we will be building in Lab 4.
 You should log into the `ecelinux` servers using the remote access option of your choice and then source the setup script.

     % source setup-ece4750.sh
     % mkdir -p $HOME/ece4750